The ecology and economy

-Charles Darwins’ Natural selection theory maintains the ecological balance in the earth.
+Charles Darwins’ Natural selection theory explains how ecological balance is maintained in planet earth.
 Natural selection theory is an overarching biological algorithm and it operates across the spectrum of living organisms, from bacteria to blue whales.
 Gravity to physics is Natural selection to Biology.
 So it sort of takes care of the extreme vetting when it comes to what/who stays on the planet and what/who leaves this planet, because everything needs moderation at some level.
 This is in fact taken care of automatically without any manual intervention.
-(Sidebar: In ancient ages, clans like Spartans chose to kill their offsprings soon after the birth if a careful examination revealed that the offspring is deformed or wouldn’t make a fine Spartan otherwise.
-It is shown in the first few minutes of the movie 300, but it’s hotly debated on the internet.
-Try googling “did Spartans really kill babies“).
+(Spartans in fact, tried to override the natural selection, chose to kill their offsprings soon after the birth if a careful examination revealed that the offspring is deformed or wouldn’t make a fine Spartan otherwise.
+It’s hotly debated, try this “did spartans really kill babies“).

 The status quo of capitalism and what’s so wrong about it?

 Capitalism and the free economy are based on laws of self-interest, laws of supply & demand and laws of competition as noted by Adam Smith a Nobel Prize-winning economist in his book Wealth of Nations.